adixyaxo/adixyaxo/README.md

 Backend Engineering for AI Systems

-Rapid Learning & Clear Technical Communication
+Rapid Learning & Technical Communication

 ---

-🍏 Design Philosophy
+🍏 Design Philosophy — Minimalism

-> "Elegance is the absence of noise."
+> "Elegance is not the abundance of simplicity.
+It is the absence of noise."